 Graduate students are encouraged to reach out to their faculty and advisors for tutoring.
-However, Student Success may be able to provide tutoring support depending on the subject area.
-For more information on tutoring and how to use Tutor Trac check out tutoring on our website.
+However, Student Success may be able to provide tutoring support depending on the subject area through Thinking Storm, Hood's online tutoring platform.
+For more information on tutoring, the writing center, and how to use ThinkingStorm check out tutoring on our website.
 Graduate students are also encouraged to make an appointment with the student success office (studentsuccess@hood.edu) for individual coaching appointments for support with time management, study skills, goal setting, motivation, and to create a personal success plan.

 Hood College is committed to serving all students with disabilities in all aspects of their college life.
-Students with diagnosed conditions rising to the level of a disability (i.e., medical, learning disabilities, mental health, mobility, etc.) must consider requesting Hood College academic accommodations.
+Students with diagnosed conditions rising to the level of a disability (i.e., medical, sensory, learning disability, mental health, impaired mobility, etc.) should strongly consider requesting academic accommodations at Hood College.
 Academic Accommodations can be requested at any time; however, it is highly recommended you get a plan in a place at the start of the semester.
-If you have ever received any accommodation in another education setting or are not sure if you are eligible, the Accessibility Services Office at the College is to help you navigate the accommodation process, so you are successful during your time at Hood.
-If you have any questions, please email AccessibilityServices@hood.edu or call 301-696-3421.
+If you have ever received accommodation in another educational setting, you likely qualify for services at Hood College.
+If you are not sure you are eligible, the Accessibility Services Office at the College can help you navigate the accommodation process and answer any questions.
+For more information please email AccessibilityServices@hood.edu, call 301-696-3421, or visit the AccessibilityServices@hood.edu, call 301-696-3421, or visit the AccessibilityServices@hood.edu, call 301-696-